chsanford/blog/_posts/2021-07-04-candidacy-overview.md

 tags: candidacy technical learning-theory over-parameterized
 ---

 _Hello, and welcome to the blog!
 I've been wanting to start this for awhile, and I've finally jumped in.
-This is the introduction to a series of blog posts I'll be writing over the course of the summer and (possibly) early in the fall.
+This is the introduction to a series of blog posts I'll be writing over the course of the summer and early in the fall.
 I hope these posts are informative, and I welcome any feedback on their technical content and writing quality._

-I've recently finished the second year of my computer science PhD program, in which I study the overlap between theoretical comptuer science and machine learning.
+I've recently finished the second year of my computer science PhD program at Columbia, in which I study the overlap between theoretical comptuer science and machine learning.
-Over the next few months, I'm going to read a lot of papers about machine learning models which have a much larger number of parameters than the number of samples.
+Over the next few months, I'm going to read a lot of papers about _over-parameterized_ machine learning models---which have a much larger number of parameters than the number of samples.
 I'll write summaries of them on the blog, with the goal of making this line of work accessible to people in and out of my research community.

-## Why are you doing this?
+## Why am I doing this?

 While reading papers is a lot of fun (sometimes), I kind of am required to read this set.
-CS PhD students at Columbia must take a [candidacy exam](https://www.cs.columbia.edu/education/phd/requirements/candidacy/){:target="_blank"} sometime in their third (or occasionally fourth) year, which requires the student to read 20-25 papers in their subfield in order to better understand the what is known and what questions are asked in their research landscape.
+CS PhD students at Columbia must take a [candidacy exam](https://www.cs.columbia.edu/education/phd/requirements/candidacy/){:target="_blank"} sometime in their third (or occasionally fourth) year, which requires the student to read 20-25 papers in their subfield in order to better understand what is known and what questions are asked in their research landscape.
 It culminates with an oral examination, where several faculty members question the student on the papers and future research directions in the subfield.

 I'm starting the process of reading the papers now, and I figured that it wouldn't be such a bad idea to write about what I learn, so that's what this is going to be.